Antisemitism in Islam: Sweden

 A government study in 2006 estimated that 5% of the total adult population and 39% of adult Muslims "harbour systematic antisemitic views".
 The former prime minister Göran Persson described these results as "surprising and terrifying".
 However, the rabbi of Stockholm's Orthodox Jewish community, Meir Horden, said, "It's not true to say that the Swedes are antisemitic.
 Some of them are hostile to Israel because they support the weak side, which they perceive the Palestinians to be."

-In March 2010, Fredrik Sieradzki told Die Presse, an Austrian Internet publication, that Jews are being "harassed and physically attacked" by "people from the Middle East", although he added that only a small number of Malmö's 40,000 Muslims "exhibit hatred of Jews".
-Sieradzk also stated that approximately 30 Jewish families have emigrated from Malmö to Israel in the past year, specifically to escape from harassment.
+In March 2010, Fredrik Sieradzki told Die Presse, an Austrian Internet publication, that Jews are being "harassed and physically attacked" by "people from the Middle East".
+However, he added that only a small number of Malmö's 40,000 Muslims "exhibit hatred of Jews".
+Sieradzk also stated that approximately 30 Jewish families have emigrated from Malmö to Israel in the past year, specifically to escape harassment.
 Also in March, the Swedish newspaper Skånska Dagbladet reported that attacks on Jews in Malmö totaled 79 in 2009, about twice as many as the previous year, according to police statistics.

-In early 2010, the Swedish publication The Local published series of articles about the growing antisemitism in Malmö, Sweden.
-In an interview in January 2010, Fredrik Sieradzki of the Jewish Community of Malmö stated, "Threats against Jews have increased steadily in Malmö in recent years and many young Jewish families are choosing to leave the city.
+In early 2010, the Swedish publication The Local published a series of articles about the growing antisemitism in Malmö, Sweden.
+In an interview in January 2010, Fredrik Sieradzki of the Jewish Community of Malmö stated, "Threats against Jews have increased steadily in Malmö in recent years, and many young Jewish families are choosing to leave the city.
 Many feel that the community and local politicians have shown a lack of understanding for how the city's Jewish residents have been marginalized."
-He also added, "right now many Jews in Malmö are really concerned about the situation here and don't believe they have a future here."
+He also added, "Right now, many Jews in Malmö are really concerned about the situation here and don't believe they have a future here."
 The Local also reported that Jewish cemeteries and synagogues have repeatedly been defaced with antisemitic graffiti, and a chapel at another Jewish burial site in Malmö was firebombed in 2009.
 In 2009 the Malmö police received reports of 79 antisemitic incidents, double the number of the previous year (2008).
 Fredrik Sieradzki, spokesman for the Malmö Jewish community, estimated that the already small Jewish population is shrinking by 5% a year.
 "Malmö is a place to move away from," he said, citing antisemitism as the primary reason.